 Appeal with ONRR.
 In 2009, we recognized allowable reductions of cash payments for royalties owed to the ONRR for transportation of their deepwater production through our subsea pipeline systems.
 In 2010, the ONRR audited our calculations and support related to this usage fee, and in 2010, we were notified that the ONRR had disallowed approximately \$4.7 million of the reductions taken.
 We recorded a reduction to other revenue in 2010 to reflect this disallowance with the offset to a liability reserve; however, we disagree with the position taken by the ONRR.
 We filed an appeal with the ONRR, which was denied in May 2014.
 On June 17, 2014, we filed an appeal with the Interior Board of Land Appeals ("IBLA") under the DOI.
 On January 27, 2017, the IBLA affirmed the decision of the ONRR requiring W&T to pay approximately \$4.7 million in additional royalties.
 We filed a motion for reconsideration of the IBLA decision on March 27, 2017.
 Based on a statutory deadline, we filed an appeal of the IBLA decision on July 25, 2017 in the U.S. District Court for the Eastern District of Louisiana.
 We were required to post a bond in the amount of \$7.2 million and cash collateral of \$6.9 million in order to appeal the IBLA decision.
 On December 4, 2018, the IBLA denied our motion for reconsideration.
 On February 4, 2019, we filed our first amended complaint, and the government has filed its Answer in the Administrative Record.
-On July 9, 2019, we filed an Objection to the Administrative Record and Motion to Supplement the Administrative Record, asking the court to order the government to file a complete privilege log.
+On July 9, 2019, we filed an Objection to the Administrative Record and Motion to Supplement the Administrative Record, asking the court to order the government to file a complete privilege log with the record.
+Following a hearing on July 31, 2019, the Court ordered the government to file a complete privilege log.
 In an Order dated December 18, 2019, the court ordered the government to produce certain contracts subject to a protective order and to produce the remaining documents in dispute to the court for in camera review.
-We are waiting for the results of that review.
-Once the issues concerning the administrative record are resolved, the parties will file cross-motions for summary judgment.
-In January 2020, the cash coll
+Ultimately, the court upheld the government's assertion of privilege and the parties commenced briefing on the merits.
+At this point, both parties have filed cross-motions for summary judgment and opposition briefs.
+W&T has filed a Reply in support of its Motion for Summary Judgment and the government has in turn filed its Reply brief.
+With briefing now completed, we are waiting for the district court's ruling on the merits.
+In January 2020, the cash collateral in the amount of \$6.9 million securing the appeal bond in this matter was released to us.
+In compliance with the ONRR's request for W&T to increase the surety posted in the appeal, the penal sum of the bond posted is currently \$8.2 million.